 - Marital Status: Single

-- Occupation: Adventurer; former Royal Prince and Emperor of Spartax and vigilante
+- Occupation: Official galaxy peace-keeper; former Royal Prince and Emperor of Spartax, Spartoi Star-Lord, revolutionary, and vigilante

 - Known Relatives: J'son of Spartax (father), Meredith Quill (mother, deceased), Victoria (half-sister)